multitudes/42-minishell/docs/index.md

 - The importance of a good architecture.
 Decoupling.
 Modularity.
 Dividing the shell into a scanner, parser, analyser and expander, executer. which is useful for testing and debugging.
 - Error management, e.g. handling system errors through perror and our own shell errors through standard error and passing
 - Rigorosity, e.g. with regard to return values of functions.
-- Of course, intricacies and pecularities of bash syntax
+- Of course, intricacies and pecularities of bash syntax and grammar.
-- ...

 ### Some more Definitions from the Bash Manual and POSIX Shell Manuals
 - POSIX: A family of open system standards based on Unix.